Falcon, Colorado: Neighborhoods

 Falcon neighborhoods include: Antler's Ridge, The Meadows, Elkhorn Estates, Meridian Ranch, Woodmen Hills, Paint Brush Hills (which is now the name of the neighborhood formerly known as "Falcon Hills"), Falcon Heights, and Sunny Slope Estates (an older Falcon neighborhood established in the late '70s, early '80s with 5+ acre parcels zoned for livestock, bordered by Falcon Highway and East Blaney Road).
 This area has some springs, ponds, and older trees.

 Airport

 Meadow Lake Airport (FLY; ICAO: KFLY) has been in operation since 1967.
 It is located southeast of Highway 24 and Judge Orr Road in east Falcon.
 Meadow Lake is a pilot owned airport available for public use.
 It is designated as a general aviation reliever airport.

 Arts and culture

 The Black Squirrel Creek Bridge, a property listed on the National Register of Historic Places, is located between Falcon and Peyton, Colorado.
 Because it no longer met highway safety standards, the bridge was dismantled and replaced by a newer span in 2012.

 On October 16, 2010, High Prairie Library, a branch of the Pikes Peak Library District, opened to the public.

-In 2004, the Antler Creek Golf Course opened as the longest golf course in Colorado and the second-longest in the nation.
+In 2004, Antler Creek Golf Course opened.
+Measuring 8000 yards, it is the longest golf course in Colorado and the second-longest in the nation.